 Periodically clean feeders, making sure that mold and bacteria are removed.
 Feeders can be easily cleaned soaking them in a solution of 1 part bleach and 10 parts water.
 Thoroughly rinse the feeders before using them again.

 Keep at least one feeder up throughout the year.
 You cannot keep hummingbirds from migration by leaving feeders up during the fall and winter seasons.
 Hummingbirds migrate in response to a decline in day length, not food availability.
-Most of the rare hummingbird's fund in Georgia are seen during the winter.
+Most of the rare hummingbird's found in Georgia are seen during the winter.

 Ants can be kept away from feeders by installing an "ant moat" between the feeder and the structure on which the feeder is hung.
 Smearing petroleum jelly or automotive grease on the wire above the feeder can also thwart ants.